I have submitted my Notice of Appeal (NOA), what happens next?

 How long does the process take?

 The Tribunal has experienced unprecedented levels of appeals in recent years as a result of the National Revaluation Programme carried out by the Valuation Office.
-On 1st January 2022, the Tribunal had in excess of 1,600 appeals on hand.
-While the bulk of these appeals relate to the 2019 Revaluation Programme, a number also relate to vacant site appeals and derelict site appeals, which are not commercial rates appeals but are determined as part of the statutory functions of the Valuation Tribunal.
+As of the 1st of January 2024, the Tribunal has 1,879 appeals on hand.
+While the bulk of these appeals relate to the National Revaluation Programme, a number also relate to vacant site appeals and derelict site appeals, which are not commercial rates appeals but are determined as part of the statutory functions of the Valuation Tribunal.

 What is a Precis of evidence?
 What documents am I supposed to submit?